 Patients who want a simpler alternative to dentures may opt for All-on-4 dental implants.
 In this procedure, four or five dental implants are placed on the gum line on the top or bottom set of teeth.
 Advantages of All-on-4s compared to traditional dentures are that All-on-4s never have to be removed, and patients can eat the foods they like.
 Overall, All-on-4s are often a better alternative to conventional dentures.

 Post Implant Care

-Although proper oral hygiene is always recommended for maintaining good dental health, it is especially important when a patient has received a dental implant.
-Bacteria can attack sensitive areas in the mouth when teeth and gums are not properly cleaned, thus causing gums to swell and jaw bones to gradually recede.
-Recession of the jawbone will weaken implants and eventually make it necessary for the implant to be removed.
+Although proper oral hygiene is always recommended for maintaining good dental health, it is essential when a patient has received a dental implant.
+Bacteria can attack sensitive areas in the mouth when teeth and gums are not properly cleaned, thus causing gums to swell and jaw bones to recede gradually.
+A recession of the jawbone will weaken implants and eventually make it necessary to remove the implant.
 Patients are advised to visit their dentists at least twice a year to ensure the health of their teeth and implants.
 Dental implants can last for decades when given proper care.

 Dental implants can transform the appearance of your smile and its function.
 For more information about dental implants or to schedule an appointment, call our office.